-A timeworn heating and cooling machine can be a possible cause in indoor air quality problems, usually if the HVAC system appears to be struggling to clean air, regulate humidity or keep temperatures dependable.
+A well-worn heating and cooling system will sometimes be a contributing factor in indoor air quality problems, particularly if it’s struggling to filter air, control humidity or keep temperatures consistent.

-Here are a few other signals you may want to consider improving your indoor air:
+Here are a few other signs you might need to purify your indoor air: